 Equipment:

-• Spray Dryers: For producing encapsulated flavor powders.
+• Spray Dryers: For encapsulating of the suitable flavor powders.

 1. Sweet Flavorings

-• Benefits: Enhances the palatability of sweet foods and can mask unpleasant aftertastes.
+• Benefits: Blue color intensifier Increases the palatability of sweet foods as well as can hide off flavors.

 1. Savory Flavorings

-• Description: Includes flavors like cheese, meat, seafood, and umami.
+• Description: Nothing comes close to cheese, meat, seafood and the all important umami.

-• Applications: Used in soups, snacks, sauces, and ready-to-eat meals.
+• Applications: Added to soups and snacks, sauces and ready-to-eat meals.

 1. Beverage Flavorings

-• Applications: Used in soft drinks, energy drinks, flavored waters, and alcoholic beverages.
+• Applications: Applied in soft beverages, energy beverages, flavored water products, and alcoholic products.

 1. Dairy Flavorings

-• Description: Includes flavors like butter, cheese, and cream.
+• Description: Includes flavorings such as butter, cheese and cream.

-• Applications: Used in dairy products, desserts, ice creams, and sauces.
+• Applications: Added in dairy products, confectionery and drinks, frozen desserts, and sauces.

 1. Heat-Stable Flavorings